CONTACT: email: email@example.com

 George Afedzi Hughes' work uses the history of colonialism as a basis to highlight parallels between colonialism’s brutal history and contemporary global conflicts.
-In today’s informational age, global occurrences of violence reach us instantaneously: transmitting fear and unease unlike any age before us.
-His work interprets the spectacle of news, history and social engagement into visual form, by appropriating imagery from global popular culture such as music, sports and ritual.
-Hughes revisits the harsh realities of colonialism through metaphor in ways we can relate to, using a broader global perspective.
+In today’s informational age, global occurrences of violence reach us instantaneously: transmitting fear and unease.
+His work interprets the spectacle of news, history and social engagement into visual form, by appropriating imagery from global popular culture such as sports and ritual.
+Hughes revisits the harsh realities of colonialism through metaphor.

-Born in Ghana, George Afedzi Hughes studied painting at The Kwame Nkrumah University of Science and Technology, College of Art, where he earned a BA in Art and an MA in Art Education.
-After graduation he spent two years in France and England painting, exhibiting, visiting museums and galleries.
-The artworks created during this tour cumulated in a major solo exhibition at The Artists Alliance Gallery in Accra, Ghana.
-Shortly after Hughes’ settled in the United States where he received an MFA in Painting and Drawing from Bowling Green State University.
-Since then he has had a worldwide exhibition record and has taught in universities throughout the United States.
-His paintings, performances, and installations have been shown internationally in Canada, China, Denmark, Dubai, England, France, Germany, Ghana, Holland, Northern Ireland, Nigeria, Portugal, South Africa, Sweden, Uruguay, Wales and the United States.
+Born in Ghana in 1962, George Afedzi Hughes studied painting at The Kwame Nkrumah University of Science and Technology, College of Art, where he earned a BA in Art and an MA in Art Education.
+After graduation he spent two years in France and England painting, exhibiting, and visiting museums and galleries.
+The artworks created during this period were shown in 1994 in a major solo exhibition at The Artists Alliance Gallery in Accra, Ghana.
+In the same year, Hughes settled in the United States where he later received an MFA in Painting and Drawing from Bowling Green State University.
+Since then he has shown his work internationally in addition to teaching.
+His paintings, performances, and installations have been shown in Canada, China, Denmark, Dubai, England, France, Germany, Ghana, Holland, Northern Ireland, Nigeria, Portugal, South Africa, Sweden, Uruguay, Wales and the United States.

 Solo Exhibitions / Performance Art

 The Politics of Identity, Buffalo Arts Studios, Buffalo, New York, USA.
 Paintings exhibited reflect the history of colonialism and its legacies.